Smooth Exact Gradient Descent Learning in Spiking Neural Networks

 On the one hand, our scheme possesses the same advantages as other spike-based gradient descent approaches such as small memory and computational footprints and a clear interpretation as following the exact loss gradient.
-On the other hand, like standard machine learning schemes it produces no disruptive transitions during learning and no gradient divergences; it can in principle be used with any type of initialization and does not rely on ad-hoc measures to remove and add spikes and revive dead neurons.
-This suggests a wide range of applications: When studying biological neural networks, our scheme may be used to learn neurobiologically relevant tasks, in order to benchmark biological learning and to investigate how the network dynamical solutions may work.
-The scheme may also be used to reconstruct synaptic connectivity from experimentally (partially) observed spiking activity.
-Furthermore, it may be used to train networks in neuromorphic computing.
+On the other hand, like standard machine learning schemes it produces no disruptive transitions during learning and no gradient divergences.
+This suggests a wide range of applications: When studying biological neural networks, our scheme may be used to learn neurobiologically relevant tasks, to benchmark biological learning, to investigate how the network dynamical solutions may work and to reconstruct synaptic connectivity from experimentally (partially) observed spiking activity.
+Furthermore, it may be used to train networks in neuromorphic computing (see \cite{Supp} for further discussion).
 It generally allows to benchmark other learning rules whose underlying mechanisms are less transparent and to (pre-)train networks before converting to a desired neuron type that complicates learning.